Pentagon announces plan to expand nuclear arsenal in face of Russian threat

 The last nuclear posture review came out just months after President Obama set as a policy goal a world without nuclear weapons in a 2009 speech in Prague.

-“Nuclear weapons are the most dangerous legacies of the Cold War," Obama said in a speech in the Czech Republic capital.
+“Nuclear weapons are the most dangerous legacies of the Cold War," Obama said in the Czech Republic capital.
 "The U.S. will take concrete steps ... [to] begin the work of reducing our arsenals and stockpiles."

 Obama got rid of nuclear-tipped, sea-launched cruise missiles in 2011.